storyteller/Storyteller/documentation/documentation/ui/spec-editor.md

 The status bar tells you the resulting counts if any, and when the specification was last executed in local machine time.

+## Useful Keyboard shortcuts

+There are several keyboard shortcuts available in the specification editor screen to run specifications, stepthrough specifications, save, undo & redo, and navigate within the specification.
+See the _Help_ link in the top of the UI to see a list of the available shortcuts.

 ## Running, Saving, Undo/Redo Changes, and Opening the File